NikKowPHP/social-brain/chapters/chapter-12.md

 *   **Never give it by surprise.** (Massive Certainty threat).
 ---

+***Investigator's Note:*** *I once received feedback from a manager that I was "intimidating" in meetings.
+My Architect brain immediately rejected the data as illogical.
+I wasn't trying to intimidate; I was trying to be efficient.
+I spent a week mentally building a case against his feedback.
+It was only when I forced myself to run the "Intake Protocol" on my own memory of the event—asking "what was the specific data point?"—that I had a breakthrough.
+I realized I would physically lean forward and narrow my eyes when I disagreed with someone's logic.
+I was broadcasting a non-verbal threat signal without even knowing it.
+The feedback wasn't an attack; it was a critical piece of data about my own system's unintended outputs.*

 #### **The Practice: Two Protocols for Learning**

 To solve both problems, we need a protocol for giving feedback safely and a protocol for receiving it gracefully.